JohnUrban/strandedLibraryGrade/README.md

 	-S	Skip this many reads before processing.
 Currently only applies to bowtie2 step in FULLMODE.
 Default = 0.
 	-N	Only analyze this many reads.
 Currently only applies to bowtie2 step in FULLMODE.
 Default = all (1000000000).
 	-X	Max insert size (i.e. max fragment size).
 Currently only applies to bowtie2 step in FULLMODE with PAIRED reads.
 Default = 600.
+	-f	FOFNMODE: Process multiple samples serially.
+			Specify /path/to/samples.txt, a tab-delimited text file with 2-3 columns: column1 = output prefix
+			column2 = R1 fastq (can be gz) or BAM.
+Note: if BAM of single-end reads, specify -u.
+If FASTQ, need to specify -t. column3 = R2 fastq.
+Optional column for FULLMODE.
+Note: make sure to specify -t.
+	-v	Verbose.
+Say stuff.
+Only does stuff during FOFN mode at the moment.

 	Dependencies:
 	- Bowtie2